 Meditation guide.
-I thought it was time to write an epic, down-to-earth meditation guide for beginners.
+I thought it was time to write an epic, down-to-earth post about meditation for beginners.
 I mean…

 Whole books have been written on the topic, but when it comes down to it, how do you get started?

 Do you just sit down and think about your breath?
 Are you supposed to have a certain pillow or chair?
 Is there an app for that?

 Never fear!
 You’ll learn everything you need to know in this step-by-step meditation guide.

 Simply put, meditation is the act of bringing awareness to your thoughts, breath and self.